eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 	- Unfortunately, these doubts can only be avoided by thinking about the short-term incrementally \cite[\S3 Leadership as Service: Understanding Who Works for Whom, pp. 39]{Hennessy2018a}.
 + Leaders have to serve other leaders of the organization, and the rest of the organization \cite[\S3 Leadership as Service: Understanding Who Works for Whom, pp. 39]{Hennessy2018a}.
 + "One of the realities of leadership is that the higher one climbs in terms of responsibility, the more the world will ask one to serve outside one's core constituencies"...
 "How do you decide which invitations to accept and which to decline?
 Regretfully, you must learn to say no to most of these requests.
 Why?
 For one, it would be impossible to do them all"...
 "Ultimately, any external service you render must be tempered by the fact that your first duty is to your organization and its stakeholders" \cite[\S3 Leadership as Service: Understanding Who Works for Whom, pp. 40]{Hennessy2018a}.
+	- "Develop the fortitude to say no" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 56]{Hennessy2018a}.
 + The "three-part filter" for considering invitations to external service is \cite[\S3 Leadership as Service: Understanding Who Works for Whom, pp. 41]{Hennessy2018a}:
 	- "How important was the service and the institution being served?"
 	- "Could I contribute in an impactful way or could others easily provide the service?"